ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 | Description | The description of the VLAN.  |
 | Location | The data center location. |
 | Primary Route | The primary route of the VLAN. |
-{: caption="Table 8.
-Network Interface - VLAN details" caption-side="top"}
+{: caption="Table 10.
+Network interface - VLAN details" caption-side="top"}
+{: summary="This table has row and column headers.
+The row headers identify the network interface properties.
+The column headers indentify the description of the properties.
+To find the explanation of a network interface property, navigate to the row, and find the information that you need in the description column."}
+{: #table4}
+{: tab-title="Network interface details"}
+{: tab-group="Cluster details"}
+{: class="comparison-tab-table"}
+{: row-headers}

-Click **View Resource** to access the VLAN details.
+Click **View Resource** to access the VLAN details, including the subnet details and IP details.

-View subnet details:

 | Item        | Description       |
 |:------------- |:------------- |
 | Name | The subnet name.
 Click the name to access the subnet details. |
 | Type | The type of subnet: primary or portable. |
 | Description | The description of the subnet. |
-{: caption="Table 9.
-Network Interface - Subnet details" caption-side="top"}
+{: caption="Table 11.
+Network interface - Subnet details" caption-side="top"}

-View IP details:
+{: summary="This table has row and column headers.
+The row headers identify the subnet properties.
+The column headers indentify the description of the properties.
+To find the explanation of a subnet property, navigate to the row, and find the information that you need in the description column."}
+{: #vlan-table1}
+{: tab-title="Subnet details"}
+{: tab-group="Network interface VLAN details"}
+{: class="comparison-tab-table"}
+{: row-headers}

 | Item        | Description       |
 |:------------- |:------------- |
 | IP | The IP address. |
 | Status | The status of the IP address. |
 | Description |The description of the IP address.  |
-{: caption="Table 10.
-Network Interface - IP details" caption-side="top"}
+{: caption="Table 12.
+Network interface - IP details" caption-side="top"}
+{: summary="This table has row and column headers.
+The row headers identify the IP properties.
+The column headers indentify the description of the properties.
+To find the explanation of an IP property, navigate to the row, and find the information that you need in the description column."}
+{: #vlan-table2}
+{: tab-title="IP details"}
+{: tab-group="Network interface VLAN details"}
+{: class="comparison-tab-table"}
+{: row-headers}

 ## Deleting clusters from vCenter Server instances
 {: #vc_addingviewingclusters-deleting}